-Why the name Memento mori?
+# Why the name Memento mori?

-The origins of the server name
+### The origins of the server name

-Memento mori (Latin for “Remember that you [have to] die”) is a stoic, artistic, and symbolic reminder of the inevitability of death.
+*Memento mori* (Latin for *“Remember that you \[have to] die”*) is a [stoic](https://en.wikipedia.org/wiki/Stoicism), artistic, and symbolic reminder of the inevitability of death.

 When I (Rolle, the admin) got the idea to start my own Mastodon server in October 2022, many people asked, *“What happens when you die?
 Will the server disappear?”*